Confluence 4.1-rc1 Release Notes

 Fixing another similar pain point, we also spent some time working on the pasting of list items into existing lists, making this more consistent with what you'd expect.
 If you copy a couple of list items from one part of a list, or another one, and paste them into the middle of a list, they are added at the same level, not indented.
 This is the first of a number of tweaks to the way lists work which will be a big usability improvement.

-6. Favourites Page
+6. Favorites Page

 7. Global Stylesheets

-Now a custom PDF stylesheet can be set at the global level, just like custom layouts, so where there is no specific individual space stylesheet defined when a PDF space export is done it will fall back to this global stylesheet, meaning users won't have to apply the same stylesheet to all their individual spaces if they want the same behaviour.
+Now a custom PDF stylesheet can be set at the global level, just like custom layouts, so where there is no specific individual space stylesheet defined when a PDF space export is done it will fall back to this global stylesheet, meaning users won't have to apply the same stylesheet to all their individual spaces if they want the same behavior.

 8. (No More) Page Title Character Restrictions